 Right, Equal Count theme map of county population.
-The count method was set to All Records so that the population value for each county is counted once for each county record rather than once for each polygon attached to the county record.
+The count method was set method, the population is tabulated once for the set of polygons rather than being counted separately for each polygon, as it would using the By Reference method.